AguaClara/Textbook/Sedimentation/Sed_Examples.rst

 **Answer:** The Reynolds number for this jet is 974.6 dimensionless

-6. `What is the Reynolds number of the vertical flow up through the top of the floc blanket? <https://colab.research.google.com/drive/1lE7cHu3TS1vMs0_yA3FmNdPnk3iktBJw#scrollTo=kvLaS4AEbhvR&line=2&uniqifier=1>`_
+6. `What is the Reynolds number of the vertical flow up through the top of the floc filter? <https://colab.research.google.com/drive/1lE7cHu3TS1vMs0_yA3FmNdPnk3iktBJw#scrollTo=kvLaS4AEbhvR&line=2&uniqifier=1>`_

 The same principle as above can be applied to this question except the length scale is the width of the sedimentation tank and the velocity is the upwards velocity in the tank.